dabapps/create-webpack-config/README.md

 ## About

-This webpack config is designed to work as a drop-in for any Javascript or TypeScript project.
+This utility will create a webpack config that should function as a drop-in for any Javascript or TypeScript project.

 It features: